gptune/GPTune/README.md

     -DTPL_PARMETIS_LIBRARIES=$PARMETIS_LIBRARIES
 make pddrive_spawn
 ```
 Note that `pddrive_spawn` is a modified application driver that will be launched by GPTune via MPI spawning (see the Usage section).
-The files `superlu_*.py` in the `examples` folder shows how to tune the performance of sparse LU factorization with different features of GPTune.
+The files `superlu_*.py` in the `examples/SuperLU_DIST` folder shows how to tune the performance of sparse LU factorization with different features of GPTune.
 ```
-cd $GPTUNEROOT/examples
+cd $GPTUNEROOT/examples/SuperLU_DIST
-$MPIRUN -n 1 python ./superlu_MLA_MO.py  -nodes 1 -cores 4 -nprocmin_pernode 1 -ntask 1 -nrun 10 -machine youmachine -optimization 'GPTune'
+$MPIRUN -n 1 python ./superlu_MLA_MO.py -nprocmin_pernode 1 -ntask 1 -nrun 10 -optimization 'GPTune'
 ```